D.C. bolsters police presence, requests National Guard troops ahead of Derek Chauvin verdict

 “The chief of police and the director of D.C. homeland security have been coordinating and preparing for several weeks, probably since before the trial even began,” Bowser said.

-On Monday, officers in pairs and small group milled around Black Lives Matter Plaza, near St. John’s Church on 16th Street NW, as tourists posed for photos in front of signs declaring “Black Lives Matter” and peered through the tall black fence for a glimpse of the White House.
+On Monday, officers in pairs and small groups milled around Black Lives Matter Plaza, near St. John’s Church on 16th Street NW, as tourists posed for photos in front of signs declaring “Black Lives Matter” and peered through the tall black fence for a glimpse of the White House.

-Protesters had wound their way through the District on Friday and Saturday night, disrupting restaurant patrons on outdoor patios and chanting the names of those killed by law enforcement up and down darkened city streets.
+Protesters had wound their way through the District on Friday and Saturday nights, disrupting restaurant patrons on outdoor patios and chanting the names of those killed by law enforcement up and down darkened city streets.

 Police arrested four people on Saturday, all of whom were accused of assault on a police officer and possession of a destructive device.
 D.C. police said the devices included Roman candles, bottle rockets and other fireworks.
 One person who was arrested, a 15-year-old boy from Alexandria, was also accused of carrying an ax.
 Police also said protesters threw water bottles at officers during the confrontation.